SUMMER THEATRE WORKSHOPS

 GRADES 4-6

-Summer Theatre Workshop Grades 4-6 students focus on developing and honing theatrical skills.
-Guided by Professional Teaching Artists, students will spend their days collaborating as an ensemble of performers on themes and material that excites them and expands their skillset.
+Summer Theatre Workshops for Grades 4-6 students focus on developing and honing theatrical skills.
+Guided by professional Teaching Artists, students will spend their days collaborating as an ensemble of performers.
+They will work with themes and material that excites them and expands their skillsets.
 As part of the last day of workshop, families are invited to join us for a short presentation of skills learned throughout the week.

 Musical Theatre – As a part of each day of workshop, students will work with both a professional Choreographer and Music Director to develop dancing & singing skills.